cecilialee/cecilialee.github.io/_posts/2017-10-20-quick-fix-github-gh001-large-files-detected-with-bfg-repo-cleaner.md

 3. Before cleaning, we make a backup of our repository to ensure we don’t lose anything by running `git clone --mirror git://example.com/some-big-repo.git`.
 This is a bare repo, which means our normal files won't be visible, but it’s a full copy of the Git database of our repository.
 4. Now we can clean our Git repository history by running `java -jar bfg.jar --strip-blobs-bigger-than 100M some-big-repo.git`.

-Viola!
-Problem fixed.
-We should now be able to push our commits to Github again.